 For example, say someone trips going down the stairs in a building and sues the landlord.
 A court might hold the landlord responsible for the tenant's medical and legal costs if the stairwell lights were burned out.
 Here, the landlord's liability coverage steps in to pay for the landlord's legal fees and settlements or judgments.

-Depending on the property’s neighborhood and condition, you may think about optional coverages such as protection for vandalism or burglary.
-For properties under construction or being renovated, you can get additional coverage to protect the building until it’s occupied and cover the extra costs of following building codes.
+Depending on the property's neighborhood and condition, you may think about optional coverages such as protection for vandalism or burglary.
+For properties under construction or being renovated, you can get additional coverage to protect the building until it's occupied and cover the extra costs of following building codes.
 (Note: if you are a homeowner and not a landlord, this is known as a Dwelling Under Construction Endorsement)

 For example: If there's a break-in and your property needs repairs, your landlord insurance policy will cover the cost if you've added the coverage.
 However, the type of insurance policy you have will determine if you receive the actual cash value (ACV) of the damaged property or replacement cost (RC).
 ACV considers depreciation, and RC would pay for you to get something similar today.